Ray González Jr.: First Championships (2015)

 The following week González began his involvement in a new storyline, where he was accepted to attend a seminary at the Texas Wrestling Academy.
 Upon arriving and being welcomed by instructor Rudy Boy González, a student named Scotty Santiago alerted an unknown individual of his presence in the premises.
 It was subsequently revealed that this was Alberto Rodríguez (known as "El Patrón" Alberto del Rio) who assaulted González in retaliation for his father injuring Ricardo Rodriguez in 2014.
 This attack lead to a match at Lockout.
 At the event, González was involved in a confrontation with El Hijo de Dos Caras, leading to a match where father and son would join to face the latter and Santiago at Euphoria 2016.
+Months later, he defeated El Hijo de Dos Caras on the second night of Aniversario 43; in 2017, he joined El Sindicato, the heel stable led by father, Ray González, adopting a personality that scorned the Puerto Rican public and spoke only English.
+The following year, he teamed up with fellow El Sindicato member “Precious One” Gilbert in an unsuccessful attempt to win the World Tag Team Championship.
+In Aniversario 45, Ray and Gilbert faced La Revolución for the World Tag Team Championship, but did not emerge victorious.
+On July, 28 at the Acrópolis de Manatí, Ray and Gilbert were defeated once again by La Revolución in a title match where, had they lost, Ray would have had to leave WWC.